schollii/pypubsub/docs/index.rst

 PyPubSub makes it easy for your code to emit messages, and other code, in the same process, to receive those messages.
 PyPubSub takes care of the plumbing.

-The Publish-Subscribe API provided by Pypubsub has the following characteristics:
+The Publish-Subscribe API provided by PyPubSub has the following characteristics:

-1. Message Sender: The sender of a Pypubsub message is the ccode that calls pub.sendMessage().
+1. Message Sender: The sender of a PyPubSub message is the ccode that calls pub.sendMessage().
 2. Message Topic:
    a.
 Every message is specific to a "topic", defined as a string name;
    b.
 Topics form a hierarchy.
 A parent topic is more generic than a child topic.